GDPR in relation to research within GP practices

 Sometimes your information may be requested to be used for research purposes – the surgery will always obtain your consent before releasing the information.

-Should you have any concerns about how your information is managed at the surgery please contact the Practice Manager to discuss how the disclosure of your personal information can be limited.
-There is an SCR opt OUT form on request.
+Should you have any concerns about how your information is managed at the surgery, please contact the Practice Manager to discuss how the disclosure of your personal information can be limited.
+There is a Summary Care Record opt-out form on request.

 How do we maintain the confidentiality of your records?